 Jennifer Doleac is an Associate Professor of Economics at Texas A&M University, Director of the Justice Tech Lab, and host of the Probable Causation podcast.
 She serves on the board of editors at the Journal of Economic Literature, and on the board of CSWEP.
 Professor Doleac holds a Ph.D. in Economics from Stanford University, and a B.A. in Mathematics and Economics from Williams College.
 She studies the economics of crime and discrimination, with particular interests in prisoner reentry and the effects of technology on public safety.

 Mariyana Zapryanova is an assistant professor in the Department of Economics at Smith College.
 Her research interests are in law and economics and economics of crime.
 She earned her Ph.D. in Economics from the University of Wisconsin-Madison in 2015.

-Terry-Ann Craigie is an Associate Professor of Economics at Connecticut College.
+Terry-Ann Craigie is an Associate Professor of Economics at Smith College.
 She is also the Economics Fellow at the Brennan Center for Justice at NYU School of Law.
 She received her M.A. and Ph.D. in economics from Michigan State University.
 Since then, she has done postdoctoral work at Princeton University and held visiting scholar positions at the Urban Institute and Brown University.

 Landersø received his B.A. and M.Sc. in Economics from the University of Copenhagen in 2008 and 2010, respectively.
 He earned his Ph.D. in Economics from Aarhus University in 2015.